Mayfield High School (New Mexico)

 Mayfield High School (MHS) is one of four traditional public high schools in Las Cruces, New Mexico.
-As of 2009–10, the school has over 2,300 students and 130 teachers, and covers grades 9–12.
+As of 2023-24, the school serves 1,421 students.
 The school is a part of the Las Cruces Public Schools district.

 History

 MHS was opened in 1965 after Las Cruces High School became overcrowded.
 It became the second high school in Las Cruces.
 The school was named after former Las Cruces Public Schools superintendent, Thomas J. Mayfield.

 In 1967, the school colors were chosen as green and gold, the Green Bay Packers' colors, who were the National Football League champions in that year.
 The mascot Trojan was chosen the same year, largely because the University of Southern California Trojans won the NCAA football Championship.

-School grade

-The NMPED (New Mexico Public Education department) replaced the "No child left behind act" and "AYP testing" with a new school grading formula, which took effect for the 2010-11 school years.
-The grade is calculated using many forms of testing, and includes graduation rates.